joakim/kay/README.md

 ## Cells

-It's cells all the way down, from environment to values.
+It's cells all the way down, from `global` to values.
 Cells consist of local state (properties), code (statements and expressions) and methods/behaviors (functions).
 Cells communicate by message passing.
 Received messages are dynamically matched against behavior signatures, which may be typed.

 There's no inheritance or prototypes, only composition and traits (duck-typing).